|

 4. flail

-an implement consisting of handle with a free swinging stick at the end; used in manual threshing
+an implement with a handle and a free swinging stick

 5. fleck